daos-stack/daos/design/incr_reint_design.md

   Objects, dkeys, akeys and records may be punched while a target is excluded, and the evidence of a punch may be removed by normal VOS aggregation.
-The rebuild path is extended to discover and replay such punches, and aggregation is extended to retain the evidence they need.
+The rebuild path is extended to discover and replay such punches, and aggregation is extended to retain the evidence they need for as long as an excluded target may need it, within a bound set by space pressure.

   For the common case in which no update has occurred since the exclusion, a fast mode recognizes the situation from one persistent value per container shard and lets the healthy